 # HTTP/2 200

-The chain you want is at most one hop: http://www → https://apex should not pass through http://apex or https://www.
-Single-hop is the goal.
+The chain you want is at most one hop: http://www → https://apex should not pass through http://apex or https://www first.
+Google can follow up to roughly ten hops, but it prefers a single hop and SEO practice is to stay under three, so collapse any chain you find.

 - Update controllable backlinks (social bios, GitHub README, email signatures).
 301s handle search-engine-visible inbound links; humans see the redirect blink.